Whyzanet/WhyzaGC/README.md

 While waiting for delivery I checked a number of forums looking for ideas on how to interface with the counter for both the Raspberry Pi and Arduino platforms.
 I found a dated project using the Feather Huzzah ESP8266 and the MightyOhm for inspiration but it was not going to compile on the current libraries, so I decided to do my own Arduino project from scratch as I also wanted to increase my Arduino coding skills.
 I also found some good ideas for interfacing to the Raspberry Pi which I also cover.

-It was also a good opportunity to learn a lot more about radiation and our environment.
+It was also a good opportunity to learn a lot more about radiation, quantum pysics, and our environment.

 The MightyOhm measures background radiation levels, which Wikipedia defines as “Background radiation originates from a variety of sources, both natural and artificial.
 These include both cosmic radiation and environmental radioactivity from naturally occurring radioactive materials (such as radon and radium), as well as man-made medical X-rays, fallout from nuclear weapons testing and nuclear accidents.”

-The most interesting explanation of the whole radioactive process and how you can use it, I found is dicussed in this next link, from a facinating long standing project now well and truely obsolete in this era of micro controllers and improved cpu design.
+The most interesting explanation of the whole radioactive process and how you can use it in a pratical ways, I found is dicussed in this next link, from a facinating long standing project now well and truely obsolete in this era of micro controllers and improved cpu design.

 https://www.fourmilab.ch/hotbits/how3.html